-Whether it's rope tow parks, late night urban missions, or early-season sessions--the Rome Artifact Snowboard is always in its natural habitat when sliding metal is involved.
+From rope tow parks to late night urban missions, the Rome Artifact Snowboard is always in its natural habitat when sliding metal is involved.
 Loaded with the playful, forgiving feel of a flat profile, the Artifact remains the top urban rail mission and all-out park destroyer for heavy-hitting Rome team riders.
 Contact Rocker profiling provides the pop and power that other profiles imitate but never duplicate, while the Skatecore profiling thins out the board between the bindings and thickens it underfoot for a skate-like feel that's as close to a pair of trucks as you'll get on snow.
 The Stomp Core Matrix is reinforced with impact-resistant wood in high-impact areas to increase dampening and strength, and a HotRods Single Glass Barrel running down the center increases pop without sacrificing the mellow torsional flex.
 A StraightBiax laminate keeps the flex soft and makes it easy to ride.
 Rebound sidewalls increase impact absorption to prevent blowouts and breaks when you're gapping to big down rails, and they also smooth out the ride a bit.
 It's finished with a high-density Impact base for extra durability, because sometimes there's not a lot of snow on top of that concrete.

 Options, sizes, colors available on Backcountry

 Rome Artifact Snowboard